 No, a contractor agency does not meet New Zealand Police Vetting Service criteria to become an approved agency.
-Under the Education Act 1989 it is the responsibility of the school to vet any persons who will be on school grounds during business hours.
-Please refer to the Education Council for further information.
+Under the Education and Training Act 2020 it is the responsibility of the school to vet any persons who will be on school grounds during business hours.
+Please refer to the Ministry of Education for further information.

 Can I share my vetting result with multiple agencies?